Man who demolished landmark house ordered to build replica

-SAN FRANCISCO (AP) — A man who illegally demolished a San Francisco house designed by the modernist architect Richard Neutra has been ordered to build an exact replica.
+SAN FRANCISCO (AP) — A man who illegally demolished a San Francisco house designed by the modernist architect Richard Neutra was ordered this week to rebuild it exactly as it was.

-The city Planning Commission also this week ordered Ross Johnston to add a sidewalk plaque telling the entire saga.
+The city Planning Commission also ordered Ross Johnston to add a sidewalk plaque telling the entire saga of the house’s origins in the 1930s, its demolition and replication.

-The San Francisco Chronicle reports Johnston had received permission only to remodel the 1930s home, known as the Largent House, with a design that would have largely kept the first floor intact.
+It’s not known whether he will follow through.
+A call and email message seeking comments from Johnston’s lawyer has not been returned.

-Instead, everything but the garage door and frame of the two-story home was knocked down.
+Johnston had received permission only to remodel the two-story house he bought for $1.7 million in 2017 with a design that would have largely kept the first floor intact, the San Francisco Chronicle reported .

 Most Read Nation & World Stories